JosuaKugler/uni/master_thesis/questions.md

 (i) dλ = ωInt ;
-(ii) for some (and hence any) smooth function u : Σ → R^+_0 with ∂Σ as its regular zero set, the 1-form β := uλ on Int(Σ) extends to ∂Σ as a contact form for η. if there is an additional cohomology class mentioned, see Def 6.2
+(ii) for some (and hence any) smooth function u : Σ → R^+_0 with ∂Σ as its regular zero set, the 1-form β := uλ on Int(Σ) extends to ∂Σ as a contact form for η. if there is an additional cohomology class mentioned, see Def 6.2 see also MNW13, section 4.1

+### What is a Giroux domain?
+See MNW13, section 4 for an explanation of this together with blow-down, we get a different construction of a contact structure on an open book.

 ### What is a Lioville splitting?
 Definition 6.3